 When Might FAFSA Cover Summer Classes?

-In some cases, you may be eligible for federal financial aid if you meet the following requirements:
+You could be eligible for federal financial aid for summer classes if you meet the following requirements:

 Alternative Ways to Pay for Summer Classes

 If you’ve already maxed out your federal financial aid, don’t worry.
-There are other avenues to pay for summer courses.
+There may be alternatives to help you pay for summer courses.

 Apply for Scholarships

-If you need money for summer college courses, apply for scholarships to cover the cost.
-Start with your university; they may even have specific awards just for the summer semester.
-Ask your department advisor if there are any eligible awards and how to apply.
-Once you’ve applied for all internal scholarships, look at popular sites like Bold.org and CollegeBoard.org.
-Search for scholarships that are specific to your major and interests.
+Once you’ve applied for internal scholarships, search popular sites like Bold.org and Big Future for opportunities.
+These sites let you search for scholarships specific to your major and interests.
 For example, if you’re an international studies major, look for scholarships geared toward students pursuing a career in international affairs.

 Apply For Summer Grants

 Like scholarships, grants are a form of gift aid that don’t have to be repaid.
-There are some grant programs specifically for students taking classes over the summer.
+There are some grant Like scholarships, grants are a form of gift aid that don’t have to be repaid.
+Some grant programs are specifically for students taking classes over the summer.
 Grants may be available from your state, college, or local non-profit organizations.
 For example:

 Check with your school’s financial aid office and visit your state’s education agency to see if grants are available.